The sections of the "Design" module

 Font size

-Opens a small color palette from which the desired font color can be selected.
+Opens a small color palette from which you can select the desired text color.

 Font style